casassg/corrent/README.md

 Corrent is an Airflow functional DAG API.

+## Purpose

+This is an experiment of mine to come up with an alternative API that make Data pipelines on Airflow easier by abstracting away some XCom operations and PythonOperator operations.

+## Next steps

+- Add unit tests
+- Create DAG using a more complex operator together with the `operation` operators and several xcom arguments.
+- Add template compatibility on `XComArg` (understand better how to do it)
+- Explore making an abstraction on top of PySpark that caches, and passes references to the stored datasets in the same session (needs to dig deeper)

 ## Features
 - Functional extension for Airflow DAGs.
 - Compatible with existing Airflow DAGs.